Cliff Richard: 2008–present: 50th anniversary and Shadows reunion

-2008, Richard's 51st year in the music business saw the release of the eight-CD box set And They Said It Wouldn't Last (My 50 Years in Music).
-In September, a single celebrating his 50 years in pop music, titled "Thank You for a Lifetime" was released.
+In 2008, Richard's 51st year in the music business, the eight-CD box set And They Said It Wouldn't Last (My 50 Years in Music) was released.
+In September, a single celebrating his 50 years in pop music, "Thank You for a Lifetime", was released.
 On 14 September 2008 it reached No. 3 on the UK music charts.

-On 11 November 2008, Richard's official website announced that Cliff and the Shadows would reunite to celebrate their 50th anniversary in the music business.
+On 11 November 2008, Richard's official website announced that he and the Shadows would reunite to celebrate their 50th anniversary in the music business.
 A month later they performed at the Royal Variety Performance.
-In 2009, Cliff and the Shadows brought their partnership to an end with the "Golden Anniversary concert tour of the UK".
+In 2009, they brought their partnership to an end with the golden anniversary concert tour of the UK.

-A new album, titled Reunited, by Richard and the Shadows was released in September 2009.
-It was their first studio project in forty years.
+A new album, titled Reunited, by Richard and the Shadows, was released in September 2009.
+It was their first studio project in 40 years.
 The 28 tracks recorded comprise 25 re-recordings of their earlier work, with three "new" tracks, originally from that era (and earlier), the single "Singing the Blues", along with Eddie Cochran's "C'mon Everybody" and the Frankie Ford hit "Sea Cruise".
 The album charted at No. 6 in the UK charts in its opening week and peaked at No. 4.
 The reunion tour continued into Europe in 2010.
 In June 2009, it was reported by Sound Kitchen Studios in Nashville that Richard was to return there shortly to record a new album of original recordings of jazz songs.
 He was to record fourteen tracks in a week.

 Richard performed "Congratulations" at the 70th birthday celebrations of Queen Margrethe II in Denmark on 13 April 2010.
-On 14 October 2010, Richard celebrated his 70th birthday and to mark the occasion, he performed a series of six concerts at the Royal Albert Hall, London.
+On 14 October 2010, Richard celebrated his 70th birthday, and to mark the occasion, he performed a series of six concerts at the Royal Albert Hall, London.
 To accompany the concerts, a new album of cover versions of swing standards, Bold as Brass, was released on 11 October.
 The official party celebrating Richard's 70th birthday was held on 23 October 2010, with guests including Cilla Black, Elaine Paige and Daniel O'Donnell.

 After a week of promotion, Richard flew out to rehearse for the German Night of the Proms concerts in Belgium at the end of October.
 He made a surprise appearance at the Antwerp concert of the Night of the Proms on Thursday, 28 October 2010 and sang "We Don't Talk Anymore" to a great reaction from the surprised 20,000 fans at Sportpaleis Antwerp.
 In all, he toured 12 German cities in November and December 2010, during the Night of the Proms concerts, as the headline act.
 The total of 18 concerts were attended by over 300,000 fans.
 Richard performed a selection of hits and tracks from the Bold As Brass album.
 In November 2010, he achieved his third consecutive UK No. 1 music DVD in three years with the DVD release of Bold as Brass.